Job: Other Nursing Services

 - The responsibilities listed are a general overview of the position and additional duties may be assigned.

-- Breadth of Knowledge: Has advanced knowledge within a professional area and basic knowledge across related areas.
+- Breadth of Knowledge: Has in-depth level of knowledge within a professional area and working knowledge of other areas.

 - - Develops Self and Others: Invests time, energy and enthusiasm in developing self/others to help improve performance and gain knowledge in new areas.